KashitsynP/ZillowParse/README.md

 # ZillowParse
-Test task on web scraping and data processing

-This is a test task that I received and completed:
+This is a task that I received and completed:

 1. It was necessary to parse 2 store sites and get all their addresses (https://locations.traderjoes.com/, https://www.wholefoodsmarket.com/stores/);
 2. Send a request to the zillow.com website via the API according to the criteria that are on the site when searching;